nebula-contrib/nebula-node/README.md

 Nebula NodeJS is a client package with NodeJS API for Nebula Graph.

-It is used to connect users' node project with Nebula Graph 2.0.
+It is used to connect with Nebula Graph 2.0 from user's node project.

 \<package-name>: nebula-client